Survive This season 2

 This is a list of episodes for the second and final season of Survive This, a Canadian reality TV show on which eight teenagers with limited survival skills training are taken into a forest and confronted with a number of survival challenges to test their skills and perseverance.
 The show is hosted by Les Stroud, who narrates each episode, provides the teens with survival challenges, and assesses their performance.

-The second season premiered on April 19, 2010, on YTV, a Canadian English-language cable television specialty channel.
+The second season premiered on April 19, 2010, on YTV.

 Participants

 Participants were selected for the show, in part, based on their strong personalities.
 All the participants were required to take a three-day survival program with David Arama, a wilderness survival expert and close friend of Les Stroud's.
 Training including how to build a shelter, fire-starting, edible plants, and using a compass.
 The season two cast included: